tisfeng/Easydict/README_EN.md

 ### OpenAI (ChatGPT) Translation

-1.3.0 版本开始支持 OpenAI 翻译，也支持 Azure OpenAI 接口，暂时还没写界面，需要通过命令方式启用。
+Starting with version 1.3.0, Easydict supports OpenAI translation.
+Additionally, it is now compatible with  Azure OpenAI.
+Please note that the interface for Azure OpenAI is not yet built and requires enabling via commands.

-请先确保你有 APIKey。
+Please make sure you have an APIKey。

 #### Configure APIKey